FrankM1/docs/content/concepts/storage-adapters.md

 It's possible to send your publication's images to a 3rd party service, CDN or database using a custom storage module.

 ## Overview
 The storage layer is used to store images from an upload admin UI, from the API, and also when images are included in a zip file uploaded to the importer.
-Using a custom storage module allows you to change where images are stored without changing Ghost core.
+Using a custom storage module allows you to change where images are stored without changing Qazana core.

 ## Using a custom storage adapter

-By default Ghost stores images on your filesystem.
-The default location is the Ghost content path in your Ghost folder under `content/images`, or an alternative custom content path that you have configured.
+By default Qazana stores images on your filesystem.
+The default location is the Qazana content path in your Qazana folder under `content/images`, or an alternative custom content path that you have configured.

 In order to use a custom storage adapter, your custom configuration file needs to be updated to provide config for your new storage module and set it as active: